 That's absolutely true.
-And it's interesting, I've got my my youngest of three is just about to embark on her college education.
-And, you know, also all of them went through sort of a liberal arts education and I'm a I'm a big fan of that.
-It's college is about learning how to learn because everything changes so significantly after you get into the world and obviously, there's some professions that that are different, you know, if you're, if you're going to be a brain surgeon, then you probably should learn the specifics of that.
+And it's interesting, I've got my youngest of three is just about to embark on her college education.
+And, you know, also all of them went through sort of a liberal arts education and I'm a big fan of that.
+Its college is about learning how to learn because everything changes so significantly after you get into the world and obviously, there are some professions that are different, you know, if you're, if you're going to be a brain surgeon, then you probably should learn the specifics of that.
 Not on the job.
 Right.
-You never know the first ones did right?
-The first ones kind of figured it out.
+You never know what the first ones did right?
+The first one's kind of figured it out.
 Sure.

 Unknown Speaker 4:06